Oleksandr Zholobetskyi: Bibliography

 He was born into a family of shipbuilders: his father worked 3 years at the Black Sea shipbuilding plant, his mother is a worker.
 In 1983 he graduated from Secondary School No. 52 with honour, in 1988 — Murmansk High Marine School on specialty «ship engineer-electromechanician».
 In 1988—1991 he worked as a ship electromechanician at oversees ships Joint-stock company «Dalmoreproduct».
 Since 1991, having returned to Mykolaiv, is engaged in entrepreneurship (built the first private Petrol Retail Station in the city).
-In 2007 he graduated from Odessa Regionis Institutum Public Administration National Academiae Public Administration sub Praeses Ucraina with qualification «Master of State Administration».
+In 2007 he graduated from Odesa region’s Institutum Public Administration National Academiae Public Administration sub Praeses Ucraina with qualification “Master of State Administration”.

 Political career

 In 2002—2004 he headed Mykolaiv City organization of Ukraine's party of manufacturers and entrepreneurs, protected against falsifications during the Presidential Elections.
 In 2002 —2010 – a deputy of Mykolaiv City Council of the IV—VIth convocations.
 Since 27.11.2014 he is a deputy of Ukraine of the VIIIth convocation.